ai-idt/ai-idt.github.io/README.md

 Within the vibrant Munich AI ecosystem, our lab is part of the [MCML](https://mcml.ai/).

 Committed to open science, we strive to make all of our developed tools available publicly.
-We further contribute to the advancement of the field by actively participating in leading challenges like [BraTS](https://synapse.org/brats2023) and workshops such as [BrainLes](https://www.brainlesion-workshop.org/).
+We further contribute to the advancement of the field by actively participating in and co-organizing leading challenges like [BraTS](https://zenodo.org/records/13981216) or [ISLES](https://isles-24.grand-challenge.org/) and workshops such as [BrainLes](https://www.brainlesion-workshop.org/).

 We are supported by the [SFB-824](https://sfb824.med.tum.de/en), [Deutsche Krebshilfe](https://www.krebshilfe.de/), [TUM-KKF](https://mh.tum.de/de/Talentf%C3%B6rderung/Clinician_Scientist_Programm), [ZD.B](https://www.bayern-innovativ.de), [BMBF](https://www.bmbf.de/bmbf/de/forschung/innovativer-mittelstand/kmu-innovativ/kmu-innovativ_node.html), [DFG](https://www.uniklinik-freiburg.de/radiomics.html) and [NIH](https://grants.nih.gov/).